 From Thursday to Sunday, one church service seems to blend into the other.
 Churches remain open nearly 24/7, and worshippers stream in and out.
 In the Eastern Orthodox faith, standing empowers prayers — men on one side of the aisle, women on the other.

 As the service unfolds, there's lots of spectacle.
 The priest wears a long black robe and a tall hat.
 He typically has a long beard — a sign of wisdom, experience, and gravitas.
 For Easter services, the church is specially decorated, draped in lots of mourning purple.

 The marathon Orthodox service is basically a symbolic funeral for Jesus.
 Just as the disciples readied Jesus for burial, the faithful prepare his tomb.
 It begins on the morning of Good Friday, when women flock to their parish church to decorate the symbolic tomb, or coffin.
 It can be as simple as a plywood box or an elaborate canopy.
-They decorate the exterior with flowers, and lovingly sprinkle flower petals inside as a resting place.
+They decorate the exterior with flowers, and lovingly sprinkle petals inside as a resting place.

 The ritual of mourning continues throughout the day.
 As dusk arrives, the funeral procession starts.
 The coffin is lifted onto broad shoulders and carried out of the church.
 All over town, other churches simultaneous perform the same funeral rituals — carrying their individual coffins through town.
 The parades converge on the main square, where it seems the entire population awaits.
 The bishop, flanked by the town's priests, gives an Easter message — reminding his flock why Jesus died and why there's reason for hope.
 For the most fervent faithful, the service continues all night long.